-When comparing Spine vs GrafX2, the Slant community recommends GrafX2 for most people.
+When comparing Spine vs GrafX2, the Slant community recommends Spine for most people.
 In the question“What are the best 2D animation tools for game development?”
-GrafX2 is ranked 1st while Spine is ranked 2nd.
+Spine is ranked 1st while GrafX2 is ranked 3rd.
+The most important reason people chose Spine is:

 Ranked in these QuestionsQuestion Ranking